How to Get Cited in ChatGPT Answers: Why Earned Media Beats Content Tweaks

 Is Machine Relations just SEO rebranded?

-No. SEO optimizes ranking algorithms, while Machine Relations optimizes how brands get resolved, cited, and recommended across AI systems that synthesize answers from multiple sources.
+No. SEO optimizes ranking algorithms.
+Machine Relations optimizes how brands get resolved, cited, and recommended across AI systems that synthesize answers from multiple sources.
+The Conductor study found that seven major AI engines each have distinct editorial identities, citing different source types for the same queries.
+No single-surface optimization covers that.

 Where do GEO and AEO fit inside Machine Relations?